Golf Clubs for Beginners: What Do I Need in My Bag?

 Fairway Woods

-Fairway woods are clubs designed for hitting the ball off the ground.
+Fairway woods are clubs designed for hitting the ball off the ground and off the tee.
+Beginner golfers tend to find they’re easier to hit than a driver and slice less.

 The interesting fact about woods is that nowadays they are made of metal instead of wood.